 Hilfe bei Ökoprojekten

 Betreuung von Tieren

-We are actively involved in the flow arts and festival community.
-I spin hula hoop, poi and fans, and also dance with fire and John does fire safety for our local fire troupe.
-We host a Free Hula Hoop Camp here at the Homestead each fall, (Second week in September) as well as other smaller parties and events.
+I am actively involved in the flow arts and festival community.
+I spin hula hoop, poi and fans, and also dance with fire.
+I host a Free Hula Hoop Camp here at the Homestead each fall, (Second week in September) as well as other smaller parties and events.
 (These things are mostly on pause due to covid.)

 These are some of the opportunities for workawayers to learn in a hands on way as they help us stay sustainable.

 - I can accommodate up to 3 people for this role.

 - Part of your work will be filling the daily chore/housekeeper role.

 - Daily chores are the heartbeat of this homestead, and are perfect for those who like routine in their day.
 Chore help is deeply helpful to me as well.
 When you complete chores, it frees up my attention for decision-making and the oversight needed to keep the homestead moving forward.
 Or maybe just to get some income generating online work done.
 The ideal workawayer for chores likes consistent routine, will be able to follow well-developed, tried and true instructions, show up on time for certain tasks, and is capable of clear and open interpersonal communication.